joga11/joga11.github.io/creating_repository.md

 # How to create a new repository?

-There are two ways to create a new repository:
+There're two ways to create a new repository:
 * Use GitHub Desktop, or
 * Use GitHub directly